kurves/Deploy-Static-Website-AWS/README.md

 - Website distribution via CloudFront
 - Access website via web browser

+## Steps to follow
+- Create S3 bucket and allow public accesss to the bucket
+- Once the bucket is create uploads files to it

 ## Dependecies
 - Amazon web services s3
 - Aws cloudfornt